Central Utah Project: Red Fleet Dam and Reservoir

 Red Fleet Reservoir, near Vernal, Utah, is the principal feature of the Jensen Unit.
-Recreation management at Red Fleet Reservoir is performed by the Utah Division of Parks and Recreation, under an agreement with Reclamation.
+Recreation management at Red Fleet Reservoir is performed by the Utah Division of State Parks, under an agreement with Reclamation.
 Facilities include a small sandy beach, boat launching ramp, two modern rest rooms, 29 campsites, 32 covered picnic tables, and fish cleaning and sewage disposal stations.
 A dinosaur track way, dating back 200 million years, was discovered on the east side of the reservoir.

 Vernal Unit - Steinaker Dam and Reservoir

 Steinaker Reservoir near Vernal, is the principal feature of the Vernal Unit.
-Recreation at Steinaker Reservoir is managed by the Utah Division of Parks and Recreation under an agreement with Reclamation.
+Recreation at Steinaker Reservoir is managed by the Utah Division of State Parks under an agreement with Reclamation.
 The park was opened to the public in 1964.
 Sandy beaches, swimming, boating, and waterskiing top the list of activities.
 Year-round fishing is for rainbow trout and largemouth bass.

 Facilities include a boat launching ramp, modern restrooms, sewage disposal station, 31 individual campsites, and two group-use pavilions.
 An accessibility evaluation has been completed at Steinaker Reservoir.